-Stella Chiweshe presents the music of one of the innovators of mbira music.
+Double Check by Stella Chiweshe presents the music of one of the innovators of mbira music.
 Chiweshe stands out because she was one of the first women to play the mbira, an instrument dominated by men in Zimbabwe.
 This double CD celebrates the long career of Chiweshe by featuring new recordings and re-releasing earlier ones.

 The first CD is called Trance Hits.
 The new recordings centers on an all-acoustic traditional sound, featuring vocas, mbiras and percussion.
 The music sometimes is percussive.
 Other times it is dreamy and hypnotic.
 The classic CD includes songs in a more modern style, incorporating drums, guitars, bass, and other instruments.

 Ivorian keyboardist Azouhouni first came to my attention when he produced the debut album by Malian singer Buru Djoss.
 His spectacular keyboard work left me wondering about his background.
 A few months later, Azouhoini’s solo album, I Gotta Go (Zohoré Records) , came out.